 - Curriculum Intent (327KB)

-Science is taught both as a subject and through cross-curricular topics.
-Children are taught to carry out experiments and investigations, to make observations and records their findings in the way best suited to their ability and level of understanding.
-They are encouraged, whenever possible, to work co-operatively and thereby to share problems, pool ideas and discuss interpretations.
-A great emphasis is put on scientific language and investigative work.
+In Science children are taught to carry out investigations, to make observations and draw conclusions in a way best suited to their ability and level of understanding.
+They are encouraged to work co-operatively and curiously with a great emphasis on developing scientific language through investigative work.
+We use the school grounds in our lessons and also work with the Education Team at Cassiobury Park.

 PSHE (Personal, Social and Health Education)